mlybrand/TaskPong/README.md

   - indication of whether this is learning or production
   - log start time
 * I need to be able to mark that I have stopped working on that for the moment
-* I need to be able to see a report showing production vs learing time.
+* I need to be able to see a report showing production vs learning time.

 So, that translates to: